Rate this page:

 The web condition for Connect modules provides extensive control over the visibility of web elements.
 For example, use the following expression to show your web panel only if the current user commented on the issue:

-Static member access is used when you want to access an object's field and know the field's name at the time of writing the expression.
+Use static member access to access an object's field when the field's name is known.

 For example, issue.key